 Hoping that your time and budget allow, then we advise you to spend some time in your departure city before you start your cruise.

 If you are a new visitor to the city, or even a returning guest, then these pre-cruise days can be absolutely fantastic and a great way to start your vacation.

-And that means flying into your departure city at least 3 days ahead of your cruise start date.
+And that means booking a flight into your departure city at least 3 days ahead of your cruise start date.
 We have plenty of ideas and tips on how to spend your time in a cruise port city on our cruise tips pages – for example Cruise from Barcelona; or Cruise from Rome, or if you are embarking on a Greek Isles cruise then see our Cruise from Athens page.

 Fly into your departure city a few days prior to your cruise start date

 Flying early into your departure city means that:

 - If your flight is delayed or worse yet, cancelled, you will be able to reschedule your flight plans and still arrive in time for your cruise, albeit you may miss a hotel night or two.

 If this happens, do two things:

 - Ask the airline staff who help you rebook your flight ticket about getting a “Flight Delay or Cancellation Certificate”.
 It could be that you need to download this from the airline’s website once you return home after your vacation.

 Request a meal voucher or, if necessary, overnight accommodation at an airport hotel whilst you wait for your next flight.
 If it’s the airline’s fault that your flight was delayed or cancelled, then they are responsible for taking care of you.